gitvicky/Spatio-Temporal-CP/README.md

 ### Out-of-Distribution CP

-CP can provide valid coverage even when test distribution differs from training:
+CP can provide valid coverage even when test distribution differs from training (as long as we have calibration dtaa in the new regime):

 1. Train model on distribution P_train
 2. Calibrate on distribution P_cal (can differ from P_train)